fbpx

 What is Reasonable Notice in Ontario?

-At common law, the notice periods that have been held to be reasonable have traditionally been much longer than the minimum standards termination notice period, sometimes greater than 24 months of notice.
-Unless the employment contract limits the notice period to the statutory minimum, or to another amount that is greater than the statutory minimum, the employer must provide compensation for the common law notice period.
+At common law, the notice periods that have been held to be reasonable have traditionally been much longer than the minimum standard termination notice period, sometimes greater than 24 months of notice.
+Unless the employment contract limits the notice period to the statutory minimum or to another amount that is greater than the statutory minimum, the employer must provide compensation for the common law notice period.
 In determining reasonable notice under the common law, the courts consider such factors as the:

 1) Age of employee.